UndeadDemidov/xrpl-go/docs/docs/xrpl/rpc.md

 ### Autofill/AutofillMultisigned

 The `Autofill` method is used to autofill some fields in a flat transaction.
 This method is useful for adding dynamic fields like `LastLedgerSequence` or `Fee`.
-It returns an error if the transaction is not valid or some internall call fails.
+It returns an error if the transaction is not valid or some internal call fails.
 There's also a `AutofillMultisigned` method that works the same way but for multisigned transactions.
+Both methods support `Batch` transactions, filling in both the inner `RawTransactions` and the outer `Batch` transaction.

 ```go
 func (c *Client) Autofill(tx *transaction.FlatTransaction) error